Our Concert Venues

 - It will be warm when the sun is out and can get cool as the sun sets.
 Be prepared.

 - A flashlight will come in handy when trying to find your keys and belongings.

-— Your children are welcome but please do not allow them to play during the concert.
+- Your children are welcome but please keep them at your side during the concert.

-— NO smoking or open flames (even candles on a beautiful candelabra) are allowed.
+- NO smoking or open flames are allowed.

 Preferred Seating and Preferred Parking are two of the benefits offered to those who contribute $500 or more* to Stowe Performing Arts.
 Ushers will guide you to your designated area when presented with your Seating Pass.
 Stowe’s Rotary Club will also direct you to the Preferred Parking area if you display your special pass.

 (*These and all sponsorships allow us to sustain the year-round work of our organization, as well as helping to maintain affordable ticket prices.
 If you are interested in becoming a sponsor, please contact Stowe Performing Arts at 802/253-7792) or firstname.lastname@example.org.)

 Music in the Meadow concerts will go on, rain or shine.